 If the information is incomplete or you can’t get it this way, write to the card provider asking for a list of all the charges it has ever taken from your account.

 If they refuse, write again asking for the information under the Data Protection Act, and enclose a cheque for £10.
 Find out how to access your personal information on the Information Commissioner’s Office website.

 Important - don't ask for credit card statements or you could be charged a lot more for the information.
 Instead, ask for details of every charge.

 Under the Data Protection Act, card providers have 40 days to reply.
 If your card provider doesn't reply on time, you can complain to the Information Commissioner.

 2. Complain to your card provider

-When you have a list of the charges, add them up and think about why they were unfair at the time you were in financial difficulties.
+When you have a list of the charges, add them up and think about whether you were in financial difficulties at the time.

 Write a complaint letter to your card provider explaining:

 - What difficulties you were having

 - How it affected you – the stress and anxiety it caused